-4. Now, to add an entity to the Data Model Window, click the Entity tool on the Modeling Toolbar, and then click in the Data Model Window to drop the entity.

-- Tip The cursor will change to an entity symbol once the Entity tool is clicked, so you can click to drop as many entities on the Data Model Window as you want. - 5.
+- 4. Now, to add an entity to the Data Model Window, click the Entity tool on the Insert ribbon, and then click in the Data Model Window to drop the entity. - Tip The cursor will change to an entity symbol once the Entity tool is clicked, so you can click to drop as many entities on the Data Model Window as you want. - 5.
 Right-click to return your mouse to the selection cursor. - 6.
-Right-click the entity and open the Entity Editor.
-In the entity name field, type Customer, replacing the default entity name, Entity1 and then click OK. - 7.
+Right-click the entity and click Edit Entity to open the Entity Editor.
+In the Entity Name field, type Customer, replacing the default entity name, and then click OK. - 7.
 In the Domains folder of the Data Dictionary tab, locate the ID domain in the Numeric Domains folder.